Six Time Classic-winning trainer

 William Haggas is one of the most respected trainers in the headquarters of British racing in Newmarket.
 William spent time with John Winter and Sir Mark Prescott before taking out his own license and training his first winner - Tricky Note (15th April 1987) - from his Somerville Lodge base where he has been since 1987.

-Since then, almost 1,700 winners have emerged from the yard with the 2017 season being his most successful campaign - both numerically and prize money - to date with 160 winners for the year, surpassing 2016's previous record tally of 138 winners.
+Since then, almost 2,000 winners have emerged from the yard with the 2017 season being his most successful campaign - both numerically and prize money - to date with 160 winners for the year, surpassing 2016's previous record tally of 138 winners.
 2019 provided 148 winners and over £3,500,000 in prize money.

-William's other Group 1 successes include Count Dubois (Gran Criterium), Chorist (Pretty Polly Stakes), King's Apostle (Prix Maurice de Gheest), Aqlaam (Prix du Moulin), Dancing Rain (German Oaks) and Rosdhu Queen (Cheveley Park Stakes), Mukhadram (Coral Eclipse), Rivet (Racing Post Trophy) and Sea of Class (Irish Oaks & Yorkshire Oaks).
+William's other Group 1 successes include Count Dubois (Gran Criterium), Chorist (Pretty Polly Stakes), King's Apostle (Prix Maurice de Gheest), Aqlaam (Prix du Moulin), Dancing Rain (German Oaks), Rosdhu Queen (Cheveley Park Stakes), Mukhadram (Coral Eclipse), Rivet (Racing Post Trophy) and Sea of Class (Irish Oaks & Yorkshire Oaks).